dinofizz/diskplayer/README.md

+_Note: This was the first Go code I wrote, it's probably not so great_

 # diskplayer

 diskplayer is essentially a Spotify "play and pause controller", written in Go, built around [zmb3's existing Spotify Web API wrapper](https://github.com/zmb3/spotify).